 LLP annual compliance is composed of regulatory & legal requirements that are required to be fulfilled on an annual basis.
 These obligations, in turn, are mandated by the Limited Liability Partnership Act 2008.
 In failing to comply with these regulations, it may levy heavy fines, fees and penalties.
 Under this, you even have filings & along with activities that need to be fulfilled within a specific time-frame.

-An LLP (Limited Liability Partnership) company in India has to file the annual return within 60 days from the end of close of financial year to maintain compliance and to avoid the heavy penalty for non-compliance.
-It’s also compulsory to file Statement of Account & Solvency within 30 days from end of six months of the close of financial year.
-LLPs in India must keep their financial year from April 1st to March 31st.
-LLP Annual compliance consists of below activities
+An LLP (Limited Liability Partnership) company in India must file the annual return within 60 days from the end of the close of the financial year to maintain compliance and avoid the heavy penalty for non-compliance.
+It is also compulsory to file a Statement of Account & Solvency within 30 days from the end of six months of the end of the financial year.
+In a nutshell, LLPs in India must keep their financial year from April 1st to March 31st.

-Is annual compliance must for an LLP or good to have activity?
+Decision: Is annual compliance a must for an LLP or good to have activity?

-It’s mandatory for an LLP to file annual compliance and other tax-related returns.
-Failing which will lead to heavy penalties or your LLP in Defaulter list of ROC.
+An LLP must file annual compliance and other tax-related returns.
+Failing will lead to heavy penalties or your LLP in the Defaulter list of ROC.